 Rita Lynn Gilman’s

 Lacey Waldrop has trained with me since she was 10 years old.
-She will be attending Florida State University.
+She was named the ‘14 USA Softball National Player of the Year and is a senior at Florida State University.